Worthington Mayor's Court

 In Ohio, you have the right to have your case heard in a ‘court of record’, and the Worthington Mayor’s Court is not a ‘court of record’.
 That means you have the ability to move your case to a ‘court of record’.
 You also have the right to appeal the outcome of the case in the Worthington Mayor’s Court.
 If you transfer or appeal the case, the case starts over in the Franklin County Municipal Court, and the prosecutor changes to the Columbus City Prosecutor’s Office.
 Moving your case from the Worthington Mayor’s Court to the Franklin County Municipal court is a big decision, and it would be helpful to discuss that decision with an experienced criminal defense lawyer.Attorney For DUI / OVI And Criminal Defense In Worthington, Ohio

-My practice is focused on DUI / OVI defense and criminal defense.
-Erlier in my career, my office was in Worthington, and my office is now on Polaris Parkway, so I have represented many clients in the Worthington Mayor’s Court.
-For more information about me, please see my profile, and for more details about my practice, please see the firm overview.
-You can also see what clients say and review my past case results.
-I limit the number of cases I accept so I can provide personal service to my clients.
-If you would like to discuss how I can help with your case in the Worthington Mayor’s Court, EMAIL ME or call me at 614-717-1177 to arrange a free consultation.
-My fees are relatively high, but the initial phone consultation is free.
+Our practice is focused on DUI / OVI defense and criminal defense.
+Previously, our office was in Worthington, and our office is now on Polaris Parkway, so we have represented many clients in the Worthington Mayor’s Court.
+For more information about us, please see our profile, and for more details about our practice, please see the firm overview.
+You can also see what clients say and review our past case results.
+We limit the number of cases we accept so we can provide personal service to our clients.
+If you would like to discuss how we can help with your case in the Worthington Mayor’s Court, EMAIL or call us at 614-717-1177 to arrange a free consultation.
+Our fees are relatively high, but the initial phone consultation is free.